Lanyard & Harness Accidents – Get Legal Help

 Lanyard and harnesses are pieces of construction material that go together.
 Workers use these to move and hang freely vertically or move horizontally while supported by planks or in a free-form manner.
 They are required to be fastened on properly and inspected for any defects every day.
 Supervisors are also required to show workers how to properly use them, and they should have a safety mechanism that will break any kind of fall to avert a catastrophic accident.

-Construction injuries in Indiana can be life-changing and serious.
+Construction injuries can be life-changing and serious.
 Due to the heights from which workers fall, it is likely that they will sustain career-ending injuries.